 Whole30 & Paleo Sticky Asian Meatballs

-Who needs take out when you can make these delicious Asian Meatballs with sticky Asian sauce topped with green onions and sesame seeds.
+Who needs take out when you can make these delicious Sticky Asian Meatballs with an Asian sauce topped with green onions and sesame seeds.
 This dish is Whole30, Keto, Paleo, Gluten-Free and Dairy-Free.

 I love a good meatball, especially my new Sticky Asian Meatballs.
 You won’t even believe that these are Whole30 and Paleo compliant.
 They serve as a great family dinner served on top of cauliflower rice or as a great appetizer for a party or social gathering.
 The sauce is the best part of this dish and really steals the show.

 I always love cooking with Asian flavors such as ginger, sesame seed oil and coconut aminos.
 I’ll have to admit, Chinese takeout used to be one of my favorite options on a Friday night.
 Now that we live Paleo, we only do real takeout on rare occasion.
 I love to indulge every now and then, but I don’t love making it a habit.
 My mission is to create my favorite dishes in a healthy way and this one will be a monthly or even weekly staple on our menu.